ruby-rice/rice/doc/tutorial.rst

   });

 Pay careful attention to the lambda return type of ``std::vector<int32_t>&``.
 If the return type is *not* specified, then by default the lambda will return by value.
-That will invoke std::vector's copy consructor, resulting in *two* ``std::vector<int32_t>`` instance and two Ruby objects.
+That will invoke ``std::vector``'s copy constructor, resulting in *two* ``std::vector<int32_t>`` instance and two Ruby objects.
 Not at all what you want.

+.. _Ownership:

 Ownership
 ---------

-When Rice wraps a C++ object returned either by reference or pointer, it does **not** take ownership of that object.
+When Rice wraps a C++ object returned either by reference or pointer, it does *not* take ownership of that object.
 Instead, Rice simply keeps a copy of the reference or pointer for later use.
 This is consistent with modern C++ practices where the use of a reference or pointer does not imply a transfer of ownership.
 Instead, a transfer of ownership should be indicated via the use of and the appropriate type